FirelyTeam/firely-docs-firely-server/security/tokens_and_compartments.rst

    #.
 Search with chaining

       :Request: ``GET [base]/Patient?general-practitioner.identifier=123``
       :Type-Access: User must have read access to Patient, otherwise HTTP Status Code 403 is returned.
 If the user has read access to Practitioner, the search argument is evaluated.
-Otherwise it is ignored as if the argument was not supported.
+Otherwise a HTTP Status Code 403 is returned as well.
 If the chain has more than one link, read access is evaluated for every link in the chain.
       :Compartment: Is applied as in case 1.a.

    #.
 Search with chaining into the compartment